jharwell/sierra/docs/src/plugins/exec-env/hpc.rst

 following assumptions about the HPC environments corresponding to the plugins listed on this page:

-.. list-table:: HPC Environment Assumptions
+.. -table:: HPC Environment Assumptions
-   :widths: 25,75
    :header-rows: 1

    * - Assumption